warabi1062/dittory/README.md

 ## Requirements

 - Node.js >= 18
-- Project must have a `tsconfig.json`
+- TypeScript project with a `tsconfig.json`

 ## License